List of political parties in Brazil

 Brazil has a multi-party system since 1979, when the country's military dictatorship disbanded an enforced two-party system and allowed the creation of multiple parties.
-All candidates for federal, state, Federal District, and municipal offices must be nominated by a political party, independent politicians are not allowed to run for office in Brazil.
+All candidates for federal, state, municipal, and Federal District offices must be nominated by a political party.
+Independent politicians are not allowed to run for office in Brazil.

-Above the broad range of political parties in Brazilian Congress, the Workers' Party (PT), the Brazilian Democratic Movement (MDB), the Liberal Party (PL), the Progressives (PP) and the Brazil Union (UNIÃO) together control the absolute majority of seats in the Senate and Chamber of Deputies.
-Smaller parties often make alliances with at least one of these five major parties.
-The number of political parties reached the apex of 35 on 2018, 30 of which were represented in congress after the 2018 general election.
-However, an electoral threshold introduced on 2017 has resulted in the culling and merger of many parties, as it cuts access to party subsidies and free party political broadcasts.
-In 2021, there was the creation of the Party Federations (Federações Partidárias), a legal mechanism that allows two or more parties to act as a single entity in Congress for at least four years, sharing a common program and leadership, while maintaining their individual identities and registration, and granting them the benefits of surpassing the electoral threshold.
+The Brazilian National Congress has been since characterized by political fragmentation, reaching a peak of 35 registered political parties in 2018, 30 of which were represented in congress after the 2018 general election, with an effective number of parties of 16.5.
+An electoral threshold introduced in 2017, which restricted access to party subsidies and free party political broadcasts, combined with the end of coalitions in proportional elections, has since caused this number to decrease.
+Since 2021, parties are allowed to unite under party federations, with a minimum duration of four years, sharing a common statute and leadership.

+Since the 2022 general election, the Liberal Party (PL), the Workers' Party (PT), the Brazil Union (UNIÃO), the Progressives (PP), the Social Democratic Party (PSD), the Brazilian Democratic Movement (MDB) and the Republicans together control over 80% of the Brazilian Congress, along with over 70% of the mayors in municipalities.

-Brazilian parties have access to party subsidies in form of the Fundo Partidário (lit.
-'Party Fund') and the Fundo Eleitoral (lit.
-'Electoral Fund') for elections.
-And a system of free party political broadcasts during election time known as the horário eleitoral gratuito.
+Brazilian parties have access to party subsidies in the form of Fundo Partidário (lit.
+'Party Fund') and Fundo Eleitoral (lit.
+'Electoral Fund'), and a system of free party political broadcasts during election time known as the horário eleitoral gratuito.

 Since 1982, Brazilian political parties have been given an electoral number to make it easier for illiterate people to vote.
 Initially, it was a one-digit number: 1 for PDS, 2 for PDT, 3 for PT, 4 for PTB, and 5 for PMDB.
 When it became clear that there was going to be more than nine parties, two-digit numbers were assigned, with the first five parties having a "1" added to their former one-digit number (PDS becoming number 11, PDT 12, PT 13, PTB 14, and PMDB 15).
 Political parties often change their names, but they can retain their number.